stackus/ftgogo/README.md

 ### DDD / Hexagonal Architecture / Ports & Adapters

 The organizational layout of the services is to bring separation to the layers.
-The `/"domain"/cmd/service/application.go` file found in all the services is where ports (web handlers, message receivers) are combined with the application commands and queries.
+The `/"domain"/internal/application/service.go` file found in all the services is what is used to combine primary or " Driver" adapters with secondary or "Driven" adapters.

 - The application is connected to the `/internal/domain` using interfaces backed by real implementations found in the `/internal/adapters` folder.
-- Commands and queries have no dependencies on any primary ports or on any adapters directly.
-In fact, they may only receive adapters that implement secondary ports defined by interfaces in the `/internal/domain` folder.
+- Commands and queries have no dependencies on any primary ports or to any infrastructure directly.
+In fact, they may only receive adapters that implement secondary ports defined by interfaces in the `/internal/adapters` folder.
 - No dependencies exist on any ports or adapters from the code in `/internal/domain` and this is crucial to having a clean architecture.